 And when it comes to buying anything new, only buy something if you really need it.
 Go for items that will last a long time and ideally are multipurpose.

 5. Sort Out Your Food Storage Containers

 Once you’ve gone through your dishes, cooking utensils, and ware, it’s time to tackle your food storage.

 We all have a cupboard full of mismatched lids or old, scratched Tupperware.
 It’s easy to avoid that cupboard, but we’re going to tackle it head-on.

 First of all, get everything out and sort through it.
 If you have any containers without lids (or vice versa), bin them.

 Then, see what you have and whether there’s anything you’re missing.
 If you do need to buy new food containers, go for stackable, transparent pots.
 You’ll be able to see what’s inside them with just a glance.

 Avoid round containers, as you’ll waste space in your fridge or cupboards.
 Instead, go for square or rectangular shapes that optimize the space available.

-Then, store them away neatly so you can get to the one you need with ease.
-You don’t want an avalanche of pots every time you open the door.
+Then, store them away neatly so you can easily get to the one you need.
+You don’t want an avalanche of pots whenever you open the door.